NVIDIA/JAX-Toolbox/rosetta/rosetta/projects/pax/README.md

 # Pax
 [Pax](https://github.com/google/paxml/tree/main) is a framework developed by Google optimized for running machine learning experiments using JAX.
 Pax consists of the Paxml and [Praxis](https://github.com/google/praxis/tree/main) repositories and is maintained as a [distribution](../../../docs/DEVELOPMENT.md) within Rosetta.
 This means that we cherry-pick the necessary changes to optimize Pax for GPUs on top of upstream Paxml and Praxis' `main` branches.
-We also provide support for FP8 training via [Transformer Engine](https://github.com/NVIDIA/TransformerEngine).
+We also provide support for FP8 training via both [Transformer Engine](https://github.com/NVIDIA/TransformerEngine) and native [XLA-FP8](https://github.com/NVIDIA/JAX-Toolbox/blob/main/rosetta/docs/NATIVE_FP8.md).

 Any `paxml/*` or `praxis/*` relative directory/file can be found in [google/paxml](https://github.com/google/paxml/tree/main) or [google/praxis](https://github.com/google/praxis/tree/main), respectively, but to view the most up-to-date version of that directory/file with any GPU-specific patches, please see [Inspecting the Source Code](#inspecting-the-source-code).